shango/demo-page-hugo/content/pages/aws-workstation.md

 ---
-title: aws-workstation
+title: ""
 date: 2025-09-12T11:46:07-06:00
-draft: true
 ---

-# Deploy a remote VFX workstation on AWS
+# Deploy a Remote VFX Workstation on AWS

 Visual effects studios increasingly use cloud-based workstations as an alternative to traditional on-premises setups.
 This guide shows you how to deploy a high-performance compositing workstation on Amazon Web Services (AWS).
 You'll be able to access to your workstation remotely using Windows Remote Desktop Protocol (RDP) and install your preferred compositing software.